georgeroubie/Angular-CLI-Readme/README.md

  4. On the right side run `npm run test` to execute the unit tests and automatically the browser will navigate to `http://localhost:YYY2`

-## Publish
+## Publish to Production
- 1. Open Project with Visual Studio Code (File > Open Folder...)
- 2. Git Sync
+The running url is: https://angularwebapp.azurewebsites.net
+ 1. Open `master` branch
+ 2. Merge `development` branch to `master`
  3. Open terminal and run `npm run test`
- 4. Open terminal and run `npm run build`
+ 4. Open terminal and run `npm run build`, this action will generate a dist folder
- 5. Write here the next step based on the project
+ 5. Open `Azure: APP SERVICE` Visual Studio Code Extension
+ 6. Got to `Web Services` > `angularwebapp`, right click to `angularwebapp` and choose `Deploy to Web App...`
+ 7. On File Explorer choose the dist folder
+ 8. Delete local dist folder

+## Publish to Development
+The running url is: https://angularwebapp-dev.azurewebsites.net
+ 1. Open `development` branch
+ 2. Open terminal and run `npm run test`
+ 3. Open terminal and run `npm run build`, this action will generate a dist folder
+ 4. Open Azure: APP SERVICE Visual Studio Code Extension
+ 5. Got to `Web Services` > `angularwebapp > Deployment Slots > dev`, right click to `dev` and choose `Deploy to Slot...`
+ 6. On File Explorer choose the dist folder
+ 7. Delete local dist folder

 ## Format code